AI Assistica

 • Various mirror locations comply with availability and dependability.

-• Free download files in PDF, EPUB and MOBI formats in several devices.
+• Free download files in PDF, EPUB, and MOBI formats on several devices.

 Pros:

-• A large amount of scholarly and research literature, normally not freely available.
+• A large amount of scholarly and research literature is normally not freely available.

 • Open access to costly textbooks and journal articles.